escribano89/bananas-dqn/README.md

 * main.py: Entry point to train or test the agent
 * checkpoint.pth: Our model's weights ***(Solved in less than 700 episodes)***

+## Trace of the training

 ## Video

-You can find an example of the trained agent here
+You can find an example of the trained agent [here](https://youtu.be/sDLG-Xxp-l8)